 A dry mouth is called xerostomia (pronounced zero-stow-mee-a).
 Your mouth may also become sore.

 Dry mouth may be caused by

 Radiotherapy to the head and neck can damage your salivary glands and cause a dry mouth.
 This may gradually improve in the months following your treatment.
 But sometimes it can be permanent.
 You can do several things to help with a dry mouth but it can still be hard to come to terms with.

 If you breathe through your mouth or are breathless your mouth can become dry and sore.
 Oxygen through a facemask can be particularly drying to the moist tissues inside the mouth.
-You may be breathless because you have lung cancer or another type of cancer that has spread to your lungs.
+You may be breathless for a number of different reasons, including lung cancer, another type of cancer that has spread to your lungs, or you have a lung condition such as emphysema or chronic obstructive pulmonary disease (COPD).
 Or it may be because you have fluid on the lung (a pleural effusion).

 Dehydration means you don't have enough fluid in your body.
 If you are dehydrated, your skin, nose and mouth will all be very dry.
 You may be dehydrated because you aren't taking enough fluid in.
 Or you may be losing too much fluid because you are being sick (vomiting), have bad diarrhoea or are passing a lot of urine.
 Being sick a lot can cause dehydration and so make your mouth very dry.
 It can also leave a bad taste in your mouth.
 The stomach acid in vomit can damage your teeth and make your mouth feel dry and uncomfortable.